Join us on Saturday September 18th, 2021: 12:30pm- 5:00pm

 For The Mental Heath First AID presented by: WholeHealth Sport

-Imagine a world where Mental Health First Aid was as common as CPR and first aid for the physical body - where we talk about injury prevention, conditioning and agility for the brain too?
-Imagine a world where all coaches and athletic administrators are equipped with the skills and support needed to recognize and respond to athletes who may be navigating mental health or substance use challenges?
+Imagine a sport culture where all coaches are equipped with the skills and support needed to recognize and respond to athletes who may be navigating mental health or substance use challenges.

 Samantha Arsenault Livingstone, M.Ed. | Olympic Gold Medalist | YMHFA Instructor High-Performance Consultant | Mindfulness Instructor | Sports Mama of Four